 How Public Relations and Earned Media Will Improve SEO

-It is no secret to businesses that marketing a product or service effectively is a crucial part in maintaining sales and online traffic.
+It is no secret to businesses that marketing a product or service effectively is a crucial part of maintaining sales and online traffic.
 In today’s digital age, companies are constantly competing to be at the forefront of the minds of consumers; not only are there a vast array of social media sites that evolve almost daily, but also the additional factors of website traffic, digital advertising, public relations, and search engine optimization (SEO).
 For those who don’t know, earned media is defined as any material about you or your business that you have not paid for or created yourself, and search engine optimization is the process of growing the quality and quantity of website traffic by increasing the visibility of a website or a web page to users of a web search engine.
 Businesses are able to pay for site traffic and advertisements, which are beneficial in the short run, but the best way to create a consistent following and improve SEO is through great public relations.

 Most consumers look to resources and people they know when making a purchasing decision and tend to trust those more than basic advertisements.
 Examples of earned media include postings on social media, word of mouth, and other forms of outreach such as a TV news segment or a written article on a respected media outlet.
 In order to make a long-lasting impact on a company's SEO, a link to their website in addition to the placement is essential.